-Founded in 1985 by poet John F Deane, Dedalus Press has been run since 2006 by poet / broadcaster Pat Boran and manager Raffaela Tranchino.
-Dedalus now publishes approximately 10 new titles per year and is widely recognised as one of the most pro-active of Irish literary publishers, introducing dozens of new poets to the public in that time.
+Founded in 1985 by poet John F Deane, since 2006 Dedalus Press has been run by poet / broadcaster Pat Boran, in the role of Editor/Publisher, and Raffaela Tranchino in the role of Manager.
+Dedalus now publishes between 8 and 10 titles per year and is widely recognised as one of the most pro-active of Irish literary publishers, introducing dozens of new poets in that time.

 Raffaela Tranchino was born in Siracusa, Sicily and has lived in Ireland since 1997.
 She has a Master’s Degree in Foreign Languages and Literature and is an experienced teacher of Italian, English and French at second level.
 She has also worked in financial services and in import/export.